December24 , 2025

 Youth Did It

 The Dharma Conference was put together by many student and youth organizations, prominent among them being the Hindu Students’ Council.
-To me, what was most remarkable was the way these youths, coming from different corners and avenues, worked together as one solid team.
-Nowhere was there any chaos, glitches or emotional outbursts.
+What was most remarkable was the way these youths, coming from different corners and avenues, worked together as one solid team.
+Nowhere was there any chaos, glitches, or emotional outbursts.
 This glorious conference was a tribute to their hard work and tenacity.
 The delegates are already asking: “When will we have it again?”
-This is enough complement for Kanchan Banerjee, who was a prime force behind the whole show.
+This is enough compliment for Kanchan Banerjee, who was a prime force behind the whole show.

 A Step Towards Vivekananda’s Noble Vision